jamesjosephreynolds/AdvLaneFinding/README.md

 ## Files ##

 All python source code is in [advanced_lane_finding.py](advanced_lane_finding.py).
+All output images reference herein or otherwise are in [/output_images](output_images).

 ## Camera Calibration ##
 Camera calibration is a straightforward application of lessons in this course.
 There was one additional method that I applied to properly calibrate the camera with the provided calibration images.
 Namely, I found that not all of the images had the same number of corners, i.e. some of the chessboards were cropped.
 So, I implemented a search function, as a set of nested `if` statements, in order to find the correct number of corners for each images.
-A sample of that code, from [calibrate_camera.py](calibrate_camera.py), is shown below.
+A sample of that code is shown below.

 ```python
 # 9x6 corners